os-lecture/2023S-os-lectures/lec3/p1-osviewarch.md

 ---
 #### Time Isolation: Interrupt/Exception Mechanism
 - CPU/hardware supports interrupt/exception handling
-- Response to and handle **abnormal behavior** of applications timely
+- Exception: Response to and handle **abnormal behavior** of applications timely
-- Prevent applications occupying CPU for long time.
+- Interrupt: Prevent applications occupying CPU for long time.
 - Interrupt occurs **asynchronously**,  as a result of signals from external I/O devices.
    - Asynchronous means that hardware interrupt is not caused by any dedicated CPU instruction.